RubenGres/RubenGres.github.io/README.md

 # Ruben Gres

 My personal website where you'll find:
-- all the projects I've been wokring on
+- all the projects I've been working on
 - my links to different platforms
 - my personnal blog
 - the articles I've written elsewhere